Motteleb/TMDB-Dataset-Investigation/README.md

 This data set contains information about 10,000 movies collected from
 The Movie Database (TMDb),
-including user ratings and revenue
+including user ratings and revenue.